Skip to content

 3. Roll in powdered sugar.
 Place remaining powdered sugar in a bowl.
 Then roll the warm cookies into the powdered sugar and place on a rack to cool completely.
 Once cooled, roll again or use a sifter to coat them in the remainder of powdered sugar.

-Snowball cookies stacked on white plate.
+Mexican wedding cookies on a plate.

 Baking Tips